guangchen811/DescKGC/_sources/installdoc.rst.txt

 Install from Source
 -------------------

-Because DescKGC is still under development, it is not open to the public yet.
-If you want to try it, please contact the author for the source code.

-After downloading the source code, you can install it by running:
+DescKGC can be installed with pip.

 .. code-block:: bash

-  pip install .
+  pip install desckgc

 To test if the installation is successful, you can run: